MatixR/Stata/README.md

 # Stata

-My Stata .ado files (and templates for starting a new Stata project).
+My Stata .ado files (and templates for starting new Stata projects).

 ## event_study